The Early Years

 In December 2001, Dr. Suzan D. Boyd assumed the role of Executive Director at the SC Campaign.
 Dr. Boyd's prior experience ranged from management and primary care activities at the Brookside Park Family Life Center (Boston), to Vice President of Ambulatory Services at St. Joseph Hospital (Chicago), to Director of the MHA Program at the University of South Carolina Arnold School of Public Health.
 Under her leadership the organization grew significantly in scope and reach to over 20 full and part-time staff, and a budget that increased 500% during her five-year tenure.

 The programmatic sophistication of the organization grew considerably as well stimulated by two specific events.
 First, an intensive advocacy campaign resulted in state line-item funding—through the Department of Social Services—being directed to the SC Campaign, which allowed for programming to expand to all 46 counties of the state.
 Second, the organization’s first federal funding was secured through a grant from the Centers for Disease Control and Prevention.
 Over time, the annual Summer Institute became recognized as one of the best conferences in the country, the SC Campaign's ongoing educational workshops started to serve over 1,000 providers annually, and the organization began providing resources back to local communities through the distribution of mini-grants and resources materials.

 A National Leader

-The SC Campaign is now firmly established as a national leader in the prevention of adolescent pregnancy, employs nearly 30 people, has an annual budget that exceeds $5 million, and continues to realize the benefits of a commitment to research proven prevention strategies and an investment in the state's young people.
-Teen birth rates have been decreasing significantly since the organization began in 1994 and the state now has the lowest teen birth rates among school-aged children ever!
+Today, the SC Campaign is recognized as a national leader in the prevention of adolescent pregnancy, employs nearly 30 people, has an annual budget exceeding $5 million, and continues to realize the benefits of a commitment to research-proven prevention strategies and an investment in the state's young people.
+Teen birth rates have been decreasing significantly since the organization began in 1994 and the state now has the lowest teen birth rates ever!